syncfusion-content/maui-docs/MAUI/Cards/Customization.md

 ### ShowSwipedCard

-ShowSwipedCard can be enabled to show the swiped cards at the edge of card layout.
+Enabling the `ShowSwipedCard` option allows the swiped cards to be displayed at the edge of the card layout.

 {% tabs %}